-A. Non-Solicitation of Employees and Others.
-During the Restricted Period, (i) Executive shall not, directly or indirectly, solicit, recruit, or induce, or attempt to solicit, recruit or induce any employee, consultant, independent contractor, vendor, supplier, or agent to terminate or otherwise adversely affect his or her employment or other business relationship (or prospective employment or business relationship) with the Company, and (ii) Executive shall not, directly or indirectly, solicit, recruit, or induce, or attempt to solicit, recruit or induce any employee to work for Executive or any other person or entity, other than the Company or its affiliates or related entities.

-B. Non-Solicitation of Customers.
+- 1. "Restricted Period" means the period of Executive's employment with the Company and for a period of twelve (12) months following the termination f Executive's employment. - B. Non-Solicitation of Employees and Others.
+During the Restricted Period, (i) Executive shall not, directly or indirectly, solicit, recruit, or induce, or attempt to solicit, recruit or induceany employee, consultant, independent contractor, vendor, supplier, or agent to terminate or otherwise adversely affect his or her employment or other business relationship (or prospective employment or business relationship) with the Company, and (ii) Executive shall not, directly or indirectly, solicit, recruit, or induce, or attempt to solicit, recruit or induce any employee to work for Executive or any other person or entity other than the Company or its affiliates or related entities. - C. Non-Solicitation of Customers.
 During the Restricted Period, Executive shall not, directly or indirectly, solicit, recruit, or induce any Customer (as defined below) for the purpose of (i) providing any goods or services related to a Competitive Business, or (ii) interfering with or otherwise adversely affecting the contracts or relationships, or prospective contracts or relationships, between the Company (including any related or affiliated entities) and such Customers.
 "Customer" means a person or entity with which Executive had contact or about whom Executive gained information while an employee of the Company, and to which the Company was selling or providing products or services, was in active negotiations for the sale of its products or services, or was otherwise doing business as of the date of the cessation of Executive's employment with the Company or for whom the Company had otherwise done business within the twelve (12) month period immediately preceding the cessation of Executive's employment with the Company.

-6. ACKNOWLEDGEMENTS.
+5. ACKNOWLEDGEMENTS.
 Executive acknowledges and agrees that:

-A. The geographic and duration restrictions contained in Sections 4 and 5 of this Agreement are fair, reasonable, and necessary to protect the Company's legitimate business interests and trade secrets, given the geographic scope of the Company's business operations, the competitive nature of the Company's business, and the nature of Executive's position with the Company;
+A. The geographic and duration restrictions contained in Section 4 of this Agreement are fair, reasonable, and necessary to protect the Company's legitimate business interests and trade secrets, given the geographic scope of the Company's business operations, the competitive nature of the Company's business, and the nature of Executive's position with the Company;

-B. Executive's employment creates a relationship of confidence and trust between Executive and the Company with respect to the Confidential Information, and Executive will have access to Confidential Information (including but not limited to trade secrets) that would be valuable or useful to the Company's competitors;

-C. The Company's Confidential Information is a valuable asset of the Company, and any violation of the restrictions set forth in this Agreement would cause substantial injury to the Company;

-D. The restrictions contained in this Agreement will not unreasonably impair or infringe upon Executive's right to work or earn a living after Executive's employment with the Company ends; and

-E. This Agreement is a contract for the protection of trade secrets under applicable law and is intended to protect the Confidential Information (including trade secrets) identified above.
+- B. Executive's employment creates a relationship of confidence and trust between Executive and the Company with respect to the Confidential Information, and Executive will have access to Confidential Information (including but not limited to trade secrets) that would be valuable or useful to the Company's competitors; - C. The Company's Confidential Information is a valuable asset of the Company, and any violation of the restrictions set forth in this Agreement would cause substantial injury to the Company; - D. The restrictions contained in this Agreement will not unreasonably impair or infringe upon Executive's right to work or earn a living after Executive's employment with the Company ends; and - E. This Agreement is a contract for the protection of trade secrets under applicable law and is intended to protect the Confidential Information (including trade secrets) identified above.

-7. "BLUE PENCIL" AND SEVERABILITY PROVISION.
+6. "BLUE PENCIL" AND SEVERABILITY PROVISION.